wanzhoulei/GNNPointerNet/README.md

 It is basically an immitation of Delaunay Meshing.
 The input is a sequence 2D points and the output is a sequences of triangles.

 ## Project Poster
+The design details of the GNNPointerNet is documented in the following poster.
 [![Poster Preview](assets/poster_preview.png)](assets/MeshingPoster.pdf)

 ## Repo Structure